Jartza/8565_adapter/README.md

 Adapter PCB to use 8565 VIC-II in place of 6569 VIC-II chips.

 ## License
-Do whatever you wish with these -type
+Do whatever you wish with these -type, aka Open Hardware

 ## PICS